 An aerial view of Bubiyan Island, the second largest in the Arabian Gulf.
 AFP

-Why did Kuwait's Bubiyan Island interest IRGC infiltrators?
+Why Iran’s IRGC targeted Kuwait’s Bubiyan Island

-Bubiyan in Kuwait is the Arabian Gulf's second largest island and home to some of the Gulf nation's most sensitive military and industrial installations, including Mubarak Al Kabeer port, scheduled to be fully operational at the end of the year.
+Bubiyan in Kuwait is the Arabian Gulf's second largest island and home to some of the Gulf nation's most sensitive military and industrial installations, including Mubarak Al Kabeer port, which is scheduled to be fully operational at the end of the year.

 On Monday, Kuwait accused Iran of sending four people linked to the Islamic Revolutionary Guard Corps (IRGC) to infiltrate the Gulf state through Bubiyan Island and carry out some kind of attack.